DaveKaretnyk/cython_testing/problem_constructs/cy_version/type_hints_syntax_error/README.rst

     type_hints_syntax_error/type_hints_syntax_error.pyx(17): warning C4312: 'type cast': conversion from 'int' to 'PyCFunction' of greater size type_hints_syntax_error/type_hints_syntax_error.pyx(17): error C2099: initializer is not a constant type_hints_syntax_error/type_hints_syntax_error.pyx(17): warning C4047: 'initializing': 'PyCFunction' differs in levels of indirection from 'int'

-**Solutions / Workarounds**
-* Python code might still run OK even if the type hint is syntactically wrong.
-* If using Cython then type hints must be correct.

-**More information**
-None.